deciduously/music/post.md

 }
 ```

-To show them, we just want to print them out next to each other - the first three should be `C C# D`:
+To show them, we just want to print them out next to each other - the first three should be `C0 C#0 D0`:

 ```rust
 impl fmt::Display for StandardPitch {